OISF/suricata/doc/devguide/extending/app-layer/app-layer-frames.rst

    :end-at: ffi_name_from_id),
    :dedent: 8

+.. note:: on frame_len

+    For protocols which search for an end of frame char, like telnet, indicate unknown length by passing ``-1``.
+Once the length is known, it must be updated.
+For those where length is a field in the record (e.g. *SMB*), the frame is set to match said length, even if that is bigger than the current input

-Frame registering with the `telnet <https://github.com/OISF/suricata/blob/master/rust/src/telnet/telnet.rs>`_ parser, when length is not known yet:
+The `telnet parser <https://github.com/OISF/suricata/blob/master/rust/src/telnet/telnet.rs>`_ has examples of using the Frame API directly for registering telnet frames, and also illustrates how that is done when length is not known yet:

 .. literalinclude:: ../../../../rust/src/telnet/telnet.rs
     :caption: rust/src/telnet/telnet.rs